-For consumers, it means having the peace of mind that they are choosing products of the highest quality, safe in the knowledge that there is nothing in their shopping trolley that could put their health and the health of their loved ones at risk.
+For consumers, it guarantees choosing products of the highest quality, safe in the knowledge that there is nothing in their shopping trolley that could put their health and the health of their loved ones at risk.

 Employing traceability mechanisms in food is a game-changer.
 Along with meeting the need of the hour, food safety is empowering the people involved in the supply chain, from end to end.
 For the consumer, it serves as an ethical approach that provides sufficient information to make the wisest choices.

 Watch out for this space as we dive deeper to bring out nuances of food traceability, and talk about the latest technologies that empower brands and consumers to make informed choices.
 Parts two and three of this trifecta series will change the way you look at product labels again.

 Blockchain traceability solutions in food supply chain is a game-changer.